intelagense/rwxrob/log/2021/01/26/README.md

 entire grammar for `jq` and generate automatic AST parsers for them that could be embedded in anything.

+Another option is to just leave it all in shell and let someone else worry about creating software that requires a compiled binary.
+I don't.
+😜

 ## Tuesday, January 26, 2021, 5:51:19AM EST <1611658279>

 Ya know, it just makes the most sense to standardize KEG log file